defold/doc/docs/en/manuals/atlas.md

 : The width and height of the image (read-only).

 Pivot
 : The pivot point of the image (in units).
 Top left is (0,0) and bottom right is (1,1).
 Default is (0.5, 0.5).
 The pivot may be outside of the 0-1 range.
 The pivot point is where the image will be centered when used in e.g. a sprite.
+You can modify the pivot point by dragging the pivot handle on the editor view.
+The handle will be visible, only when a single image is selected.
+Snapping can be enabled on <kbd>Shift</kbd> down while dragging.

 Sprite Trim Mode
 : How the sprite is rendered.
 The default is to render the sprite as a rectangle (Sprite Trim Mode set to Off).
 If the sprite contains a lot of transparent pixels it may be more efficient to render the sprite as a non rectangular shape using between 4 and 8 vertices.
 Note that sprite trimming does not work together with slice-9 sprites.